stefanvoegelisrf/compp/stream-diffusion/streamdiffusion.md

 ![Animating noise](./images/animating-noise.png)

 This resulted in a very basic animation: [onedrive.live.com - Love, Peace & Happiness v1](https://1drv.ms/v/s!AhXU9c-vzziSn-NGr2iGyGWJl5gqgA?e=d9QH9A)
+On average, frame rate was about 2.5 fps.

 ## Creating the prompts
 In order to have different prompts throughout the song, I wanted to timesync the prompt with the song.
 Luckily, someone already did the work to sync lyrics with a audiofile in operator: [github.com - TD_Lyrics](https://github.com/GuiGPaP/TD_Lyrics)